amandesai01/nuxt-cropper/README.md

 npx nuxi module add nuxt-cropper
 ```

 That's it!
-You can now use Nuxt-Cropper in your Nuxt app ✨
+You can now use Nuxt Cropper in your Nuxt app ✨

 ## Contribution